proxytranslation/user-docs/dashboard/menu/integrations/dropbox.md

 ## Using

 During export, select the option to submit to an external system, and choose Dropbox from the dropdown.
-Once the export completes, the file will be automatically uploaded to Dropbox.
+Once the export completes, the file will be automatically uploaded to Dropbox, in the project's `export` folder.
 Already-existing exports can be submitted from the Previous Exports dialog.

 On uploading a file to the `import` folder of a project, you will be notified via email.
 From the Import Translations dialog, you can view the contents of the project's `import` folder via the Dropbox tab, where the system will automatically designate files uploaded since the last import for processing - you are free to modify this selection, however.
 On starting the import, the files will be downloaded from your account, and processed through the regular import process.